 The promised sleet was brief and gentle, as was the walk in to our first night’s destination.
 A little over an hour after leaving our cars at the end of the 4WD track, we were unpacking at the hut.
 We marvelled that the building was still standing, not because it was dilapidated, but because the surrounding woodland – and many thousands of hectares beyond – had been burned by the ferocious 2016 highland fires.
 Blackened tree trunks and green regrowth around the hut showed how close the fire had come.

 [Regrowth on an alpine eucalypt]

-when gathering; again when splitting; finally when burning.”)
+But you can’t laze happily and long by a fire that’s burning wood someone else has collected.
+We soon roused ourselves and did some collecting of our own.
+And never has the old saying “firewood heats thrice” felt truer. (“Once when gathering; again when splitting; finally when burning.”)
 We used an old hand saw, some rocks and plenty of elbow grease to fell, break and bludgeon the wood down to a suitable size before dragging it back to the hut.

 [The hut fire gets roaring]

 As the fire sizzled with our hard-won wood, we set about preparing dinner.
 For Jim that was easy: the rest of a left-over lunch roll, made all the less appealing by his decision to go alcohol-free for this walk.
 Not that he didn’t look longingly at the wine we poured to go with our dinner, or at the steaming food that soon filled our plates.
 His versatile animal impressions: first hang-dog, then cow-eyed, were so effective that we eventually offered him some of our surplus dinner.
 He graciously muttered “bit spicy for me”, but scoffed it regardless.